sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Link agents and assets

 If the Agent doesn't support discovery or configuration files, you will manually need to link data coming in through your agents to the attributes of your assets.
 We use [configuration items](https://github.com/openremote/openremote/wiki/User-Guide%3A-Assets%2C-Agents-and-Attributes) on attributes such as `Agent link` and `Attribute link` for that.
-See the example for connecting to [OpenWeatherMap via an HTTP Agent to a Weather asset](https://github.com/openremote/openremote/wiki/User-Guide%3A-HTTP-Agent).
+See the tutorial for connecting to [OpenWeatherMap via an HTTP Agent to a Weather asset](https://github.com/openremote/openremote/wiki/Tutorial%3A-Open-Weather-API-using-HTTP-Agent).

 # Rules